dry-tortuga/songbirdz-collection-backend/README.md

 - [ ] Repeat for TBD collection with birds 7000-7999.
 - [ ] Repeat for TBD collection with birds 8000-8999.
 - [ ] Repeat for final TBD collection with birds 9000-9999.
-- [ ] Upload all merkle tree, images, species, audio, etc. files for the entire 10,000 NFT collection to a decentralized storage provider (i.e. [nft.storage](https://nft.storage/)).
+- [ ] Upload all (merkle-tree, images, species, audio) files for the entire 10,000 NFT collection to a decentralized storage provider (i.e. [nft.storage](https://nft.storage/)).
 - [ ] Use the `publicSetBaseURI` method on basescan to update the `_baseURI` variable to the new metadata URL in [nft.storage](https://nft.storage/).
 Freeze it permanently!
 - [ ] Upload the web application to a decentralized storage provider (i.e. [nft.storage](https://nft.storage/).
 - [ ] Shut down the back-end server.